Online Sunshine Logo

 (3) Funds may be used for grants for tuition for public or private technical or vocational programs and matching grants to employers to conduct employer-based training programs, or for the purchase of equipment to be used for training purposes, the hiring of instructors, or any other purpose directly associated with the program.

-(5) Before granting a request for funds made in accordance with this section, the Department of Economic Opportunity shall enter into a grant agreement with the requester of funds and the institution receiving funding through the program.
+(5) Before granting a request for funds made in accordance with this section, the Department of Commerce shall enter into a grant agreement with the requester of funds and the institution receiving funding through the program.
 Such agreement must include all of the following information:

 (a) An identification of the personnel necessary to conduct the instructional program, the qualifications of such personnel, and the respective responsibilities of the parties for paying costs associated with the employment of such personnel.